 Then I draft my speech.
 I put into words, sentences, and paragraphs my life-changing ideas.
-I worry not myself about grammar or syntax.
+I do not worry about grammar or syntax.
 Not yet.

 This is not the speech I am going to deliver.
 I need to prune for fascination, freshness, clarity, and impact.

-At first, read the speech loud.
+At first, read the speech aloud.
 People aren’t going to read your speech.
 They will listen to you.
 Some words are nice to read.

 My tongue may find it difficult to pronounce some words.
 And my audience may not hear them right.
 This is why I replace polysyllabic words with simple, familiar words.
 In Toastmasters, we deliver our speeches in English.
 Some speakers like highfalutin words.
 They say those words impressed people.
 I don’t speak to impress people.